 In each college/school, one or more Associate Deans will be designated by the Dean, subject to approval by the Provost, as the Academic Integrity Monitor(s).
 The Academic Integrity Monitor shall be responsible to conduct an initial review of allegations of academic dishonesty at the college/school level to determine whether there is sufficient evidence of a violation for the matter to be considered by the All-University Academic Integrity Board (Board or AUAIB), as defined below.
 The Academic Integrity Monitor is the person responsible for determining whether charges will be filed against a student; the Monitor may make such a determination even if the faculty member does not wish to pursue a case.
-When a student admits responsibility for an infraction, the Academic Integrity Monitor recommends a sanction to the Board, based on the Sanction Rubric.
+The Academic Integrity Monitor also recommends a sanction to the Board, based on the Sanction Rubric.
 The Academic Integrity Monitor is the School or College’s liaison to the Board, and will have primary responsibility for presenting a case to the Board when necessary.
-If the Academic Integrity Monitor determines the evidence is not sufficient for consideration by the Board, the case will be dismissed unless the instructor (with the support of the Chair) appeals the Monitor’s determination to the Board.
+If the Academic Integrity Monitor determines the evidence is not sufficient for consideration by the Board, the case will be dismissed unless the instructor (with the support of the Department Chair) appeals the Monitor’s determination to the Board.

 The Board is composed of seven faculty or instructional staff (one from each undergraduate academic college), one faculty representative of the library, one representative of the Graduate School, and two students (one graduate and one undergraduate).
-In order to facilitate timely review of cases, there will be two such committees constituted each year and each of these committees will meet one time per month.
+In order to facilitate timely review of cases, there will be two such committees constituted each year and each of these committees will meet one time per month during the major terms of each academic year.
 The committees will elect their own chair.
 The Director of AII will be an ex officio member of the AUAIB.
 (Note: The School of Law has its own academic integrity process.)
 There will also be a pool of trained alternates who can serve on the Board in the event that a member is unable to attend a hearing due to a schedule conflict, illness, conflict of interest, or the like.
-A third committee, which may be comprised of members of the other two committees, will meet during the summer.
+A third committee, which may be comprised of members of the other two committees, will meet during the summer as needed.
 Ordinarily, board hearings should consist of at least seven (7) faculty (at least one of which has graduate faculty status) and two (2) students.
-A quorum for the Board is defined as 4 faculty representatives and 1 student.
+A quorum for the Board is defined as four (4) faculty representatives and one (1) student.

-The complete written record for each case refers to all relevant documents submitted by the student as well as a University representative as evidence related to the allegations of academic dishonesty.
-The complete written record is initially compiled by the Academic Integrity Monitor but subsequently is forwarded to and maintained by, and may be added to, by Academic Initiatives and Integrity.
+The complete written record for each case refers to all relevant content submitted by the student as well as a University representative as evidence related to the allegations of academic dishonesty.
+The complete written record is initially compiled by the Academic Integrity Monitor but subsequently is forwarded to and maintained by, and may be added to, by AI&I.